-This is a general discussion of some ideas I have been formulating for some time, going back to the work I did in 2014 on serendipitous information discovery.
+This is a general discussion of some ideas I have been formulating for some time on an associative ‘Geo-Brain’, going back to the work I did in 2014 on serendipitous information discovery.

 It is becoming commonplace to extract occurrences of entities in document/literature text, their association with other entities and numerical values.
 This can generate a wealth of structured information (from unstructured text).
 But what does it mean?
 How do you determine what is very important and what is not?